-Before revealing the answer, let’s break down the words:
+Before we tell you why, let’s break down the words:

 Hydro – water